SN 2019vxm: A Shocking Coincidence between Fermi and TESS: Introduction

 \section{Introduction}

-\iin\ are a hydrogen-rich subclass of Supernovae (\sne) that are characterized by their narrow spectral features (often with velocity dispersions $\sim100\;{\rm km\,s^{-1}}$) and the presence of hydrogen in the spectrum \citep{Arcavi_2017}.
+\iin\ are a hydrogen-rich subclass of Supernovae (\sne) that are characterized by their narrow spectral features (often with velocity dispersions $\sim$100$\;{\rm km\,s^{-1}}$) and the presence of hydrogen in the spectrum \citep{Arcavi_2017}.
 Unlike most other classifications of \sne, \iins\ are not associated with a specific explosion mechanism or progenitor system but instead significant interaction with the circumstellar medium (CSM) in the surrounding environment \citep{Schlegel_1990}, typically created by episodic or eruptive mass loss \citep{Moriya_2023}.
 In many cases, it remains uncertain whether the progenitor star was stripped before interacting with a hydrogen-rich CSM --- as seen in SN Ia-CSM events --- or whether it retained its hydrogen envelope, as indicated by Type IIn supernovae exhibiting broad hydrogen lines originating from the ejecta \citep{Sharma_2023}.
+Events such as SN\,2002ic \citep{Hamuy_2003_ic, Chugai_2004} and SN\,2005gj \citep{Aldering_2006} provide some of the first potential evidence for the SN Ia-CSM subclass.

 Due to the high levels of CSM interaction that seemingly overpowers other sources such as radioactive ${}^{56}$Ni decay, it is expected that the progenitor system undergoes significant mass loss prior to the time of explosion.
-Because a high mass-loss rate $\gtrsim 10^{-3}\,M_\odot^{}/{\rm yr}$ is required for wind breakouts \citep{Drout_2014, Gezari_2015, Ofek_2014_interaction, Waxman_2017}, massive stellar models that undergo turbulent mass-loss changes and have unstable envelopes such as Red, Yellow, and Blue Supergiants (RSGs, YSGs, BSGs), are likely to be possible progenitors \citep{Arcavi_2017, Smith_2017_book}.
+Because a high mass-loss rate $\gtrsim 10^{-3}\,M_\odot^{}/{\rm yr}$ is required for wind breakouts \citep{Drout_2014, Gezari_2015, Ofek_2014_interaction, Waxman_2017}, massive stellar models that undergo tumultuous mass-loss changes and have unstable envelopes such as Red, Yellow, and Blue Supergiants (RSGs, YSGs, BSGs), are likely to be possible progenitors \citep{Arcavi_2017, Smith_2017_book}.
 There has been direct evidence (e.g., SN\,2005gl \citep{Gal-Yam_2007, Gal-Yam_2009}; SN\,2009ip \citep{Smith_2010,Mauerhan_2013}) that Luminous Blue Variables (LBVs; \citealt{Smith_2026}), which undergo turbulent histories and mass-loss in the transition to the Wolf-Rayet phase, are a progenitor type for \iin\ \sne.
 In addition, about 50\% of all \iin\ \sne\ experience observable ``precursor'' events within approximately four months before core-collapse, releasing significant amounts of mass into the environment \citep{Smith_2010, Mauerhan_2013, Ofek_2014_precursor, Arcavi_2017, Strotjohann_2021}.

 Another leading theoretical mechanism for the formation of CSM around \iin\ \sne\ is binary interaction \citep{Smith_Arnett_2014, Smith_2017_book}.
 The binary interaction scenario offers several advantages as it can naturally account for asymmetric or non-spherical CSM distributions \citep{Smith_2017_book}.
 However, the wind velocities associated with Roche-lobe overflow in binary systems are typically insufficient to explain the most luminous events, such as SN\,2006gy, SN\,2006tf, and SN\,2010jl \citep{Smith_2014, Smith_2017_book}.
 Recent studies suggest that binary mass transfer can reproduce the observed brightness distribution of most \iins\ \citep{Ercolino_2025}, though the most luminous \iins\ likely represent a more complex subset.
 Regardless, binary interaction may remain a key factor in shaping the geometry, density, and overall distribution of the CSM in both steady-wind and eruptive mass-loss environments \citep{Smith_2017_book}.